mantidproject/mantid/docs/source/algorithms/GravityCorrection-v1.rst

 For the path from the sample to the detector, gravitation plays a role which can be cancelled.
 Other properties of the :literal:`InputWorkspace` will be present in the :literal:`OutputWorkspace`.
 Both cases, reflection up and down, can be treated.
-Please take a look at the gravity correction for ILL reflectometers with the reduction software COSMOS: Gutfreund et. al. Towards generalized data reduction on a chopper-based time-of-flight neutron reflectometer (__https://arxiv.org/abs/1710.04139).
+Please take a look at the gravity correction for ILL reflectometers with the reduction software COSMOS, see [#Gutfreund]_.
 Counts of neutrons that do not hit the detector after correction will not be considered in the :literal:`OutputWorkspace`, an information will be logged.
 Please note that the output workspace likely has varying bins and consider a subsequent rebinning step (:ref:`algm-Rebin`).
 The instrument definition can only contain the position in beam direction and the height of the slits will always be computed internally.